-Details of courses that include work placement as part of its syllabus.
+Find out which business and computing courses include work placement as part of its syllabus below.

 Students enrolled in one of the below programmes can complete a placement year between the second and third (taught) years of the course:

 The work placement is a formal and academically accredited element of the degree programme, is graded and worth 60 credits.
 Those students who successfully complete the placement module graduate with a 4 year 240 credit award rather than a 3 year 180 credit award.
 The placement commences in September for a minimum of 8 months or 33 weeks.
 Students return to their fourth and final year the following September.

 *Students can start the placement earlier (from June) and remain in employment until the following September if both parties are in agreement.